lorenzogatto/N-body-simulation/README.md

 # N-body-simulation
 My parallel computing project.

-N-body simulation in Java using threads (via tasks) and Akka.
+N-body simulation written in Java in two versions, one using threads (via tasks) and one using the actor paradigm (Akka).

 Plus some Haskell exercizes.